photogabble/tuppence/README.md

 - [x] Update usage of league/event from `^2.1` to `^3.0`
 - [x] Update usage of league/route from `^3.0` to `^5.1`
 - [ ] Add tests for router DI
 - [ ] Add tests for Routing to controllers
+- [ ] Add documentation

 ## Not invented here

-Tuppence drew a lot of inspiration from Proton by [Alex Bilbie](https://github.com/alexbilbie).
-Proton's repository has since been deleted.
+Tuppence was first created as an update to and in inspiration from Proton by [Alex Bilbie](https://github.com/alexbilbie).
+It appears that in the many years since then the Proton repository has been deleted.